snarfed/bridgy/docs/index.rst

 put it somewhere safe, and put its path in your ``GOOGLE_APPLICATION_CREDENTIALS`` environment variable.

-Deploying to your own app-engine project can be useful for testing, but is not recommended for production.
-To deploy to your own app-engine project, create a project on `gcloud console <https://console.cloud.google.com/>`__ and activate the `Tasks API <https://console.cloud.google.com/apis/api/cloudtasks.googleapis.com>`__.
+Deploying to your own App Engine project can be useful for testing, but is not recommended for production.
+To deploy to your own App Engine project, create a project on `gcloud console <https://console.cloud.google.com/>`__ and activate the `Tasks API <https://console.cloud.google.com/apis/api/cloudtasks.googleapis.com>`__.